-Charities and individuals from across Scotland have been recognised for the life-changing difference they make at the 2018 Scottish Charity Awards, which took place at the Edinburgh International Conference Centre on Thursday 14 June.
+Charities and individuals from across Scotland have been recognised for the life-changing difference they make at the 2019 Scottish Charity Awards, which took place at the Edinburgh International Conference Centre on Friday 14 June.

 Organised annually by the Scottish Council for Voluntary Organisations (SCVO), the Awards celebrate the amazing work that people within charities and community groups do every day, all over the country, to help those in need and raise awareness of important causes.

 This year 44 finalists were shortlisted, nine won awards and an additional four received special commendations for their work.
 The winners are:

 - Charity of the Year: Drake Music Scotland

 As Scotland’s leading disability music organisation, Drake Music Scotland supports over 1,000 disabled children and adults to play music and sing, reducing isolation, boosting confidence and improving wellbeing.
 In 2018, the team took their Digital Orchestra to Singapore to perform on the international stage for the first time, reaching an audience of over 10,000.
 The team is currently helping to develop a range of music instrument technologies which are played by movements of the eyes, facial muscles and even brainwaves.